M268816/power-repo/notes/Notes.md

 # Todo

-NEW APW OEE FIXED, BE SURE TO CHECK ENCAP VERSION AND UPDATE FE VERSION.
+NEW APQ OEE FIXED, BE SURE TO CHECK ENCAP VERSION AND UPDATE FE VERSION.

 ## Shared Account Remediation